Services

 Taxes that shape your Colombian real estate deal

-If you want to buy land or a finished home in Colombia in 2025, your bottom line hinges on which taxes hit at purchase and which recur each year.
+If you want to buy land or buy home in Colombia in 2026, your bottom line hinges on which taxes hit at purchase and which recur each year.
 The following shows clear, quick rules you can budget around.

 NOTE!
 If you’re an American buyer, after paying Colombian taxes, you still must report to the IRS – report any rental income on Schedule E and typically claim the Foreign Tax Credit on Form 1116; accounts you use in Colombia may also trigger FBAR.
 Foreign real estate held directly isn’t reported on Form 8938, but foreign accounts are, when thresholds are met.

-Fees and extra costs most buyers face in 2025
+Fees and extra costs when buying property in Colombia

-Legal counsel/title review ≈0.1%–1.0% of price (or fixed COP fee) Market-based; example title-study fees scale with price.
+Legal counsel/title review ≈0.1%–1.0% of price (or fixed COP fee) Lawyer Optional (strongly recommended) Independent review is the safety net.

 Want your tax prep price now?